CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - Workflow and nodes support Lycoris in dedicated node
 - Detailers and refiners for face, eye, hands, mouth, fashion wear, etc...
 - Visual (select element by preview image) loaders available for Checkpoints, Loras, Lycoris, Embedding, Hypernetworks, and saved Styles.
 You only have to create preview images to right name and path
+- Midjourney art-style prompt can be attached to the original prompt

-## For this workflow needed 3rd party nodes, see this screenshot, the green is Primire, the red is 3rd party.
+## For the **Primere_latest_workflow** workflow needed 3rd party nodes, see the screenshot, the green is Primire, the red is 3rd party.
 Use 'Install missing cistom nodes' in Comfy menu or found git repo by name and clone.

 <a href="./Workflow/readme_images/nodelist_latest.jpg" target="_blank"><img src="./Workflow/readme_images/nodelist_latest.jpg" height="600px"></a>